-What are some of the basic tax issues involved in private equity transactions?
+9 What are some of the basic tax issues involved in private equity transactions?
 Give details regarding the tax status of a target, deductibility of interest based on the form of financing and tax issues related to executive compensation.
 Can share acquisitions be classified as asset acquisitions for tax purposes?

-The basic tax issues that private equity acquirers face in their transactions are, on the one hand, the ability to use the expenses and losses of the target company such as interest costs and, on the other hand, the tax-efficient reorganisation to forward the profits of the target company to the acquisition vehicle.
+The basic tax issues that private equity acquirers face in their transactions are, on the one hand, the ability to use the expenses and losses of the acquisition vehicle such as interest costs and, on the other hand, the tax-efficient reorganisation to forward the profits of the target company to the acquisition vehicle.
 This can be achieved, subject to certain limitations, by the formation of a fiscal unity between the acquisition vehicle and the target company.
 Therefore, the taxable result of the target company is attributed to the holding company if certain requirements are met (eg, execution of a profit transfer agreement).
 With respect to interest costs, which are an issue in leveraged buyout transactions, German law limits the deductibility of such expenses up to the amount of interest earnings and above up to a maximum of 30 per cent of the tax EBITDA.
-The limitation does not apply if the tax costs are less than €3 million, the company is not part of a fully consolidated group or it has an equal or higher equity ratio as the group itself, whereby 2 per cent below is insignificant.
+The limitation does not apply if the interest costs are less than €3 million, the company is not part of a fully consolidated group or it has an equal or higher equity ratio as the group itself, whereby 2 per cent below is insignificant.

-Additionally, under German law the losses of the target for direct or indirect acquisitions of 50 per cent of the shares within a period of five years, which applies typically to private equity participations, are in total not deductible.
+Additionally, under German law the losses of the target for direct or indirect acquisitions of 50 per cent of the shares within a period of five years, which typically applies to private equity participations, are in total not deductible.

-Furthermore, if the target company owns real estate, the indirect or direct acquisition of at least 95 per cent of the shares of the company may cause real estate transfer tax between 3.5 and 6.5 per cent, whereby the tax calculation base is the partial value of the real estate.
+Furthermore, if the target company owns real estate, the indirect or direct acquisition of at least 95 per cent (currently there is discussion about lowering the threshold to 90 per cent) of the shares of the company may cause real estate transfer tax between 3.5 and 6.5 per cent, whereby the tax calculation base is the partial value of the real estate